Are you looking to break into Hollywood?

 How to Write a Successful Spec Script

 To write a spec script that can grab the attention of studios and filmmakers, you need to have a good understanding of the basics and conventions of film scripting.
-You’ll also need knowledge about the type or genre of movie you are writing.
+You’ll also need knowledge about the type or genre of movie you are writing and a great story idea!

-In this section, we will go through the essential steps to help you create a compelling spec script.
+So, let’s talk about the essential steps to help you create a compelling spec script!

 1. Develop Your Spec Script Idea